MatthewMckee4/course-notes/notes/year_4/computing_science/advanced_systems_programming/notes.typ

 Reference counting has relatively high overhead.
 Garbage collection has unpredictable timing and high overhead.

-Region-based memory management ains for a middle ground
+Region-based memory management aims for a middle ground
 - Aims to be safe with predictable timing.
 - Forces some changes to the way code is written.

 With region-based memory management we can track the lifetime of data, values on the stack and references to the heap.

 In Rust, a `Box<T>` is a value stored on the stack that holds a reference to data of type T allocated on the heap.
-The heap allocated T has lifetime mathcing `Box<T>`, when the box goes out of scope, the reference heap memory is freed.
+The heap allocated T has lifetime matching `Box<T>`, when the box goes out of scope, the reference heap memory is freed.
 This is RAII.

 Ownership of return value is moved to the calling function, the value is moved into the calling function's stack frame.